 As Loud As Possible!
 The Loudness War

-Everyone wants to one up on another by making their record “hotter”, making it overly compressed.
+Everyone wants to one upon another by making their record “hotter,” making it overly compressed.
 It compresses the dynamic range of the music, so it sounds equally loud, which makes it sound perfect for people listening to music on a 1-inch speaker on a transistor radio.
-This has been going on for a long time and It’s popularly known as the “Loudness War“.
-This made sense back when people consumed their music through transistor radios in their cars, where the engine sound drowned out the songs.
+It has been going on for a long time, and It’s popularly known as the “Loudness War.”
+To master it that way made sense back when people consumed their music through transistor radios in their cars, where the engine sound drowned out the songs.
 Or maybe their boomboxes at the beach.
 But look around, most people listen to music with headphones today.
-A lot of people use the crappy headphones that comes with their phones, but more and more people upgrade to better sounding headphones.
+A lot of people use the crappy headphones that come with their phones, but more and more people upgrade to better sounding headphones.
 But even with crappy headphones, some dynamic range makes music sound so much better.

 Mastering Engineer, Guess What?
 It Doesn’t Work!

-All streaming services uses ReplayGain (or equivalent), which calculates the dynamic range, maximum loudness and compensates when played back, making music being more equal in loudness when played back.
+All streaming services use ReplayGain (or equivalent), which calculates the dynamic range, maximum loudness and compensates when played back, making music being equal in loudness when played back.
 So if you do it the old, “let’s crank it up to max to make it louder!” doesn’t work anymore.
 Quite the opposite.
-Your song will actually play back at lower volume than a more dynamic recording on streaming services like Spotify or Apple Music.
+Your song will play back at a lower volume than a more dynamic recording of streaming services like Spotify or Apple Music.

 This isn’t just a problem with new recordings done today.
-Every time you see the dreaded “Remastered” or “Expanded”, you can be almost certain that some asshat has cranked everything to 11, and in the process squeezed the life out of the music.
-You’ll won’t be able to listen to more than two songs before you get listener fatigue.
+Every time you see the dreaded “Remastered” or “Expanded,” you can be almost sure that some asshat has cranked everything to 11, and in the process squeezed the life out of the music.
+You can’t listen to more than two songs before you get listener fatigue.

 So let’s look how bad it is.
 Let’s take a classic alternative Rock album “Goo” by Sonic Youth.
 This is from their released CD on Mobile Fidelity.
-Play close attention on the round ring, where the green line shows variations in the dynamics of the recording.
-The highest peak is just under the 0dBFS recoding level you can have on a CD, because unlike analog recordings, digital sounds horrible when clipping.
+Pay close attention to the round ring, where the green line shows variations in the dynamics of the recording.
+The highest peak is just under the 0dBFS recoding level you can have on a CD because unlike analog recordings, digital sounds horrible when clipping.

-Ok, so let’s take a look on a really high resolution 24-bit, 192KHz “Remastered” version from HDTracks.com.
+Ok, so let’s take a look at a high resolution 24-bit, 192KHz “Remastered” version from HDTracks.com.
 Check out how the mastering engineer (or artist) managed to compress the living hell out of the dynamics of the recording, making it equally loud almost the entire song.
 Check out that green line.
 Like a brick wall.
 Don’t get me started why on earth they released this in 192KHz either.
-There’s only extra signal to heat up your tweeter if you have a really good speaker system.
-Or maybe having bats flying into barns…
+There’s only extra signal to heat up your tweeter if you have an excellent speaker system.
+Or maybe having bats flying into barns.

-The thing is, you can hear this easily when you compare, and will never touch the “remastered” version again.
+The thing is, you can hear this clearly when you compare, and will never touch the “remastered” version again.

-This is not an anomaly, most recordings gets this treatment when they do “Remastering”.
+This is not an anomaly; most recordings get this treatment when they do “Remastering.”
 And if you wonder why vinyl LP’s are having a comeback, here’s one reason.
 You can’t make vinyl too hot, because the pickup will jump out of the groove.

 Want To Check?

-I’ve used to use the free program Audacity, but found a German company called XiVero that does an excellent suit of audio programs.
-MusicScope is an excellent application (and AU-plugin) for checking out why albums sounds better or worse.
-You can see the amount of compression, dynamic range and frequency response.
-It’s also great to check for another, far less known problem…
+I’ve used to use the free program Audacity but found a German company called XiVero that does an excellent suite of audio programs.
+MusicScope is a unique application (and AU-plugin) for checking out why albums sound better or worse.
+You can see the amount of compression, dynamic range, and frequency response.
+It’s also great to check for another, far less known problem.

-When music producers, mastering engineers or anyone working with audio, they usually work completely in the digital domain.
+When music producers, mastering engineers or anyone working with audio, they usually work entirely in the digital domain.
 When checking levels, they rely on the digital level meter, that shows how close to clipping they are.
-The problem is that they usually doesn’t have a clue on how an DAC actually works when converting the digital recorded signal back to the analog domain.
+The problem is that they usually don’t have a clue on how a DAC works when converting the digitally recorded signal back to the analog domain.
 You can have a recording which never reaches the “red” level on the meter, but when a couple of samples are at or near 0 dB, the DAC interpolates the signal, making the resulting signal higher and dutifully clips the signal.

-Check the green (now mostly red) line, showing when inter-sample peaks rears its ugly head.
+Check the green (now mostly red) line, showing when inter-sample peaks rear its ugly head.